omniscale/svgserver/README.md

 Installation
 ------------

 svgserver is written in Python and requires Werkzeug.
-To install both:

-    cd path-to-this-repo
+Download the latest release from https://github.com/omniscale/svgserver/releases and install with pip:

-    pip install ./
+    pip install svgserver-0.*.tar.gz

 Running